fabrice8/marko-perfect-scrollbar/README.md

 - `scrollbarLength` - apply width or height to the scrollbar
 - `noScollX` - disable horizontal scroll

-For other properties, kinldy refer to [Perfect-Scrollbar Documentation](https://www.npmjs.com/package/perfect-scrollbar)
+For other properties, kindly refer to [Perfect-Scrollbar Documentation](https://www.npmjs.com/package/perfect-scrollbar)

 ## Events